-that the gradient-based optimisation arrives at correct misalignments.
+We first start with data collected in simulations, where the misalignments are known.
+This allows us to verify that the gradient-based optimization arrives at correct misalignments.
 Because we are considering simulated data, the correct incoming beam is also known and may be assumed in the Cheetah model.
-As can be seen in Fig. 6 (a), (c), and (e), the reconstruction arrives at the correct misalignments.
+As can be seen in Figs. 6(a), 6(c), and 6(e), the reconstruction arrives at the correct misalignments.

 Now trusting the misalignment reconstruction, the latter may be tried on data collected from a real-world experiment.
 With real-world data, however, the incoming beam is often unknown.
 Therefore, a sensible assumption on the incoming beam must be made.
-In the ARES EA, the goal is to reduce the misalignments of the quadrupole magnets with respect to the design orbit, which is the centre of the beam pipe in most cases.
-We therefore assume that the incoming beam position and momentum are at zero, i.e. we consider the observed orbit to be the design orbit.
-Doing so effectively sets the origin of the Cheetah model to the observed orbit in the data, resulting in misalignments being measured as deviations from that orbit.
-Other properties such as the beam size and energy only marginally affect this particular system identification setup and are therefore not considered.
-As can be seen in Fig. 6 (b), (d), and (f), the reconstruction appears to also perform well and smoothly arrive at sensible results under these conditions.
+In the ARES EA, the goal is to reduce the misalignments of the quadrupole magnets with respect to the design orbit, which is the center of the beam pipe in most cases.
+We, therefore, assume that the incoming beam position and momentum are at zero, i.e., we consider the observed orbit to be the design orbit.
+Doing so effectively sets, the origin of the Cheetah model to the observed orbit in the data, resulting in misalignments being measured as deviations from that orbit.
+Other properties such as the beam size and energy only marginally affect this particular system identification setup and are, therefore, not considered.
+As can be seen in Figs. 6(b), 6(d), and 6(f), the reconstruction appears to also perform well and smoothly arrive at sensible results under these conditions.
 However, the results cannot be checked against the ground truth this time, because the ground truth cannot be known.

-D. Physics-based prior mean for Bayesian optimisation
+D. Physics-based prior mean for Bayesian optimization

-Thanks to its speed.
-Cheetah can provide fast predictions of the beam parameters and guide optimisation algorithms during online tuning tasks, ultimately boosting their performance.
-One particular use case is BO, which utilises a Gaussian process (GP) model to build a surrogate model of the observed data and efficiently optimise the objective function.
-However, when dealing with high-dimensional tasks, BO tends to over-explore the parameter space to find the global optimum, inevitably increasing the required number of samples [46].
-This limits the tasks which are solvable with classical BO algorithms to those that have less than a few dozen of input parameters [13].
-Recent studies have shown that the convergence speed of BO can be significantly improved by incorporating prior knowledge of the accelerator system into the GP model, for example by including the correlation of quadrupole magnets into the GP covariance [47] or using an NN surrogate model as the prior mean function for the GP [48].
-In the case of an NN surrogate, it should be accurate enough, as a wrong prior will only hamper the performance of BO.
-However, training such an NN model requires many samples either from simulation or real measurements, which are often not readily available.
-Cheetah becomes a promising alternative for the prior mean function for BO due to its fast inference
+Thanks to its speed, Cheetah can provide fast predictions of the beam parameters and guide optimization algorithms during online tuning tasks, ultimately boosting their performance.
+One particular use case is BO, which utilizes a Gaussian process (GP) model to build a surrogate model of the observed data and efficiently optimize the objective function.
+However, when dealing with high-dimensional tasks, BO tends to over explore the parameter space to find the global optimum, inevitably increasing the required number of samples [50].
+This limits the tasks that are solvable with classical BO algorithms to those that have less than a few dozen of input parameters [13].
+Recent studies have shown that the convergence speed of BO can be significantly improved by incorporating prior knowledge of the accelerator system into the GP model, for example, by including the correlation of quadrupole magnets into the GP covariance [51] or using an NN surrogate model as the prior mean function for the GP [52,53].
+In the case of an NN surrogate, it should be accurate enough, as a In the following, we demonstrate the usage of Cheetah as a prior mean for BO in a beam-focusing task.
+The investigated lattice segment is an FODO cell consisting of two quadrupole magnets $\{Q_1, Q_2\}$ and a diagnostic screen at the end.
+The objective is to minimize the mean beam size measured at the screen by changing the quadrupole strengths $\{k{Q_1}, k{Q_2}\}$, where σ_x and σ_y denote the horizontal and vertical beam sizes, respectively.